 Rebuilding Lives in Crisis Areas

-Nana Shonia is a dentist in a small village at the administrative boundary line with Abkhazia.
+Nana Shonia is a dentist in a small village at the conflict divide with Abkhazia.
 Nana is the only dentist in the area and her patients come from both sides of the conflict divide.
 Outdated equipment and expensive medicines made her business increasingly difficult.
-With assistance from the UNDP’s programme for small businesses, Nana received her first ever micro loan and purchased a new dental chair.
+UNDP helped Nana to receive her first micro loan and purchase a new dental chair.
 As her income increased, she decided to continue her studies and raise professional qualification.

 - Conflicts in the 1990s and 2008 left Georgia with over 270 thousand displaced.